by

 Matt Bird

-As you weave through the small streets, you will enter the main square, Piazza Regina Margherita.
-The beautiful piazza is adorned with colourful alfresco restaurants where you might like refreshments.
+As you weave through the small streets, you will enter the central square, Queen Margaret (Piazza Regina Margherita).
+This beautiful piazza is adorned with colourful alfresco restaurants where you can enjoy refreshments.

-The Piazza has two churches - Chiesa di San Francesco di Paola and Chiesa di Piazza Regina Margherita - both dedicated to San Francesco di Paola, the protector of fishermen.
+The Piazza has two churches: the Church of Queen Margaret (Chiesa di Piazza Regina Margherita) and the Church of Saint Francesco (Chiesa di San Francesco di Paola).
+Both are dedicated to San Francesco di Paola, the protector of fishermen.

 Look across the square.
-There are alfresco restaurants to the left and right, but there is also an alfresco cafe straight in front and slightly to the left.
-This is a great pit stop for a gelato, granita or ice-cold drink.
+There are alfresco restaurants to the left and right, but there is also an alfresco cafe straight in front.
+This is a great place to stop for a gelato, granita or ice-cold drink.

-Marzamemi dates back to the 10th century when it was a bustling tuna processing hub, and it continues to be known as the tuna capital of Sicily.
+Marzamemi dates back to the 10th century, when it was a bustling tuna processing hub.
+Today, it continues to be known as the tuna capital of Sicily.

 Two historic family-owned tuna businesses worth checking out have been passed down through the generations.
 Walk from the Piazza to the street ‘Via Marzamemi’, and you will find Campisi at number 12 and Adelfio at number 7.